spacemeshos/testnet-guide/ffnet.md

 ## Joining

 1. Join the [ffnet discord channel](https://discord.gg/KyyQKst).
-We are going to provide additional info, answer your questions and get your feedback on it!
+We are going to provide additional info, answer your questions, announce app updates and get your feedback on it!

 2. To join the net you need to run the Spacemesh App on an always-on desktop computer.
 Please ensure that your system meets the [recommended system requirements](requirements.md).